seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

         usermod -a -G "$group" "$username"
     done
 ```
 This splits the groups string by commas and processes each group.
 It trims whitespace, checks if the group exists, creates it if it does not exist, logs a message about the group created and adds the user to the group.
+Note that if the group already exists, there is no log to say it already exists, so as not to flood the log file.

 ### Block 12
 ```